Barrier D at the Wallenberg laboratory

 Submit an enquiry online

 Clients from Karolinska Institutet currently have the possibility to submit enquiries online for use of our services.
-Log on to the form using your KI ID.
 More information is available once you have logged in.